nauam/Courses/docs/manual/notifications/webhooks.md

 - For more info about configuring jobs to use webhook notifications, see the chapter [Job Notifications](#job-notifications).
 - For more info about webhooks in general see: <https://webhooks.pbworks.com/w/page/13385124/FrontPage>

-When a QW Control Job webhook notification is triggered, the server will send a POST request to one or more configured URLs.
+When a Rundeck Job webhook notification is triggered, the server will send a POST request to one or more configured URLs.
 The request will contain JSON or XML content containing information about the Execution that has finished.
 The request will also contain special HTTP Headers to include some information about the notification and the Execution.
 You can also configure your URLs to have property tokens that will be replaced with specific details about the Job, Execution or Notification prior to the webhook request being submitted.

 #### Execution Notification Content

 The default content of the POST request will be XML, with a single `<notification>` root element.
 This element will contain `<executions..><execution>...</execution></executions>` content.
 This inner content is of the same format as the XML returned from the Web API for Execution information.
-See the chapter [API - Listing Running Executions](/api/qwcontrol-api.md#listing-running-executions) for more information.
+See the chapter [API - Listing Running Executions](/api/rundeck-api.md#listing-running-executions) for more information.

 Attributes of the `notification` element will include: